-A rehab clinic in Tower Hamlets
+A rehab clinic near Tower Hamlets

 Starting the road to recovery from addiction can be a turbulent time, and you may be faced with all sorts of options.
-In Tower Hamlets, there are several options and it’s important to work out what works best for you.
+Near Tower Hamlets, there are several options and it’s important to work out what works best for you.
 Making an informed decision is essential, so we have put together a guide to drug and alcohol addiction rehab in your area so you can make the best decision for you, about next steps for detox in London.

 What is rehab?